Where can I use Wi-Fi?

 In this activity, you'll learn where you can use Wi-Fi, and what happens if you take your device too far from your home Wi-Fi network.

-We'll also talk about connecting to public Wi-Fi, where you can find public Wi-Fi, and why you might want to use it.
+We'll also talk about connecting to public Wi-Fi: where you can find it, and why you might want to use it.

 The Wi-Fi from your home internet connection is just for use in and immediately around your home.
-It has a limited range, so as you leave the house with your device, even just down to the shops, you will lose reception and your device won't be able to connect to the internet using your home Wi-Fi.
+It has a limited range, so as you leave your home with your device, even just down to the shops, you will lose reception and your device won't be able to connect to the internet using your home Wi-Fi.

 Public Wi-Fi